-The Bible is made of different genres: narrative, poetry, and teaching.
-Exodus is primarily narrative.
+Exodus is primarily narrative, meaning it is told as a story.
 Therefore, the outline will reflect the parts of the story as the biblical authors communicated it.
 Under each narrative outline point will be guide headings to write your own notes on historical background, theological doctrine, and life application points for each section of the narrative.
-We especially encourage you to use your own Bible during the sermon, and highly recommend a Study Bible (Ryrie and MacArthur are especially recommended).
+We especially encourage you to use your own Bible during the sermon and highly recommend a Study Bible (Ryrie and MacArthur are especially recommended).
 Pastor Stephen preaches from the ESV.
 Additionally, if you are looking for a good Bible app, we recommend the Literal Word app, or the Logos Bible or Olive Tree apps.

-troduction:
+Introduction:

-Background Doctrine Application:
+Background Doctrine Application Background Doctrine Application

-Background: Doctrine: Application:

-Background: Doctrine: Application:

-G IDEA:
+BIG IDEA: